SReject/widgets/messaging/readme.md

  * `String id` - a UUIDv1 unique to the message.
 The sending timestamp can be extracted from this.
  * `String user_name`, `String user_id`, `String user_role` - information about the sending user.
  * `Object[] message` - An array of chat components.

+### Channel.sendMessage(User user, String message)

+Triggers a message to be sent on the channel.
+It does run the full parsing chain on the message, so (unlike the above method) the full User object is needed.

 ## Frontend